splunk/observability-workshop/docs/module7/vo_getting_started.md

 When you are on-call or in the escalation path of an incident, you will receive notifications in this order following these time delays.
 To cease the paging you must acknowledge the incident.
 Acknowledgements can occur in one of the following ways:

-* Expanding the Push Notification and selecting Acknowledge
+* Expanding the Push Notification on your device and selecting Acknowledge
 * Responding to the SMS with the 5 digit code included
 * Pressing 4 during the Phone Call
 * Slack Button